Skip to content

 1. Module resolution -- Allows import { Counter } from "../src/Counter.veryl" to work in test files.

-Under the hood, the plugin calls the celox-ts-gen type generator via the NAPI addon.
-You never need to run the generator manually.
+Under the hood, the plugin calls the celox-ts-gen type generator and native simulator through the NAPI addon.
+You do not need to generate types or create Vitest wrappers manually.

 Installation